Nova Academy Board of Directors

 District Expenses and Revenues Form

-The 2022 election to fill one teacher seat and two parent seats on Nova’s Board of Directors will soon begin.
-The nominations period will run from March 1 until 4:00 pm on Friday, April 8, 2022.
-The voting window will go from Monday, April 25 through 4:00 pm on Monday, May 9, 2022.
+The voting window will go from Monday, April 24 through 4:00 pm on Monday, May 8, 2023.
 Questions about the election or recommendations for potential candidates should be directed to the Governance Committee at governance@novaclassical.

 Please vote!